aiplanethub/ai-stacks/README.md

-# GenAI Stack Examples 📄
+# Example Stacks for GenAI Stack Platform  📄

 Welcome to GenAI Stack!
 Here, you'll discover a variety of use cases and example stacks powered by Large Language Models (LLMs).
 You can seamlessly download, deploy and run them on the GenAI Stack platform.
 [GenAI Stack platform]([url](https://app.aiplanet.com)).
 Go give it a spin!